FabioRomagnoli/DDFVM/README.md

-implemented
-- newton
-- piecewise voltage increase
-- formatted output
-- unified compcurrent (RHS of plasma)
-- saving and loading files also from checkpoint
-- dynamic plotting
-- alpha exponential
-- term by term check gradient
-- adaptive time stepping with error scaling
-- formatted exit flag output for better control of solve
-- runtime stopping
-- config files

-TODO
-- operator splitting for for plasma?
-- fix jacobian for plasmas
-- linear combination of grad(phi) in alpha
-- third function in the system for negative ions
-- townsend reactions

 ## Features
 This code implements a solver for a Drift diffusion system coupled with the poisson equation.
 Known as Van Roesenboek system It works for simulating the charges and holes in a diode, or for ions and electrons in plasmas.